MGPoirot/web2mp3/README.md

 **1. Input Sources**

-Both YouTube URLs as Spotify URLs are accepted.
-My advice is to primarily use Spotify URLs, since YouTube URLs can include video clip chatter.
+Both YouTube URLs and Spotify URLs are accepted.
 SoundCloud support is in development, to cover audio that is not available through YouTube.

-Both single songs as collections are accepted such as YouTube playlists, Spotify Playlists and Spotify Albums.
+Both single tracks and collections are accepted: YouTube Music playlists, Spotify tracks, and Spotify albums.

+> **Note (early 2026): Spotify playlist support has been removed.**
+> In early 2026 Spotify substantially restricted their Web API.
+The
+> `GET /v1/playlists/{id}/items` endpoint now requires user-level OAuth and
+> is only accessible for playlists owned by or collaborated on by the
+> authenticated user.
+Development Mode apps additionally require every user
+> to be on the app allowlist.
+As a result, Spotify playlist support has been
+> dropped from Web2MP3. **Use YouTube Music playlist URLs instead**
+> (`https://music.youtube.com/playlist?list=...`).
+Spotify track and album
+> URLs continue to work normally.

 **2. Reliable matching**